simomarsili/mpl/README.md

 # Citation note

-If this software has been useful for your work, please cite as follows:
+If this software has been useful for your work, please cite using the following bibtex entry:
 ```
 @misc{mpl,
   author       = {Simone Marsili},